Supporting Veterans And Their Families Within The Local Community

-Dorset Sole Sisters challenge for 2016 is a virtual run.
-We are going to run the South West Coast path, all 630 miles from Minehead to Poole around the coasts of Somerset, Devon, Cornwall and Dorset.
-Those wishing to take part in this virtual run/walk have paid an entry fee this fee will be donated to our chosen charity for 2016 Gully’s Place.
-Dorset Sole Sisters can run (or walk) their miles anywhere, but we hope that everyone can run a bit of the coast path for real as well as completing the virtual challenge.
+Dorset Sole Sisters challenge for 2016 was a virtual run.
+We ran the South West Coast path, all 630 miles from Minehead to Poole around the coasts of Somerset, Devon, Cornwall and Dorset.
+Those who took part in this virtual run/walk paid an entry fee and raised £384.00 for our chosen charity for 2016 Gully’s Place.
+Dorset Sole Sisters were able to run (or walk) their miles anywhere, but we hope that everyone ran a bit of the coastal path for real as well as completing the virtual challenge.
 Well done to all of those who completed the challenge.

 Gully’s Place is a Support Group for bereaved families in hospital at home and beyond.
 A new room for children’s end-of-life care has opened at Dorset County Hospital.
 Fundraising continues to provide support for a bereaved parent support group and staff training.

 Run for Fun was the Dorset Sole Sister challenge for 2015.
 Raising £180 for Butterflies Children’s Disability Fund.
 Runners complete a minimum of four challenges each month and ran at least 400 miles.
 The fun challenges included running in fancy dress, run on your birthday, run with a dunk to name a few.

 Butterflies Disability Fund is a local charity and supports local children with disabilities, they have

 funds to provide families with Specialist equipment, child development aids and more.You can find out further information about Butterflies on their website http://www.butterfliescdf.org.uk/

 At the beginning of the year 28 Dorset Sole Sisters signed up to run or walk the distance from John O Groats to Lands End (JOGLE) as the crow flies during 2014.
 A total of 605 miles, just over 50 miles a month,this has also helped us to raise an impressive £280 for Dorset and Somerset Air Ambulance.